-2. Ducks will be dropped into the Lake on Smythe Park on Daniel Island at approximately 6:00 PM on or about June 1, 2019; it is possible the date and time of the race will change and the most current information will be posted on the Charleston Duck Race website at https://www.charlestonduckrace.com.
+2. Ducks will be dropped into the Pond at Guggenheim Terrace on or about May 6, 2023; it is possible the date and time of the race will change.
+The most current information will be posted on the Charleston Duck Race website at https://www.charlestonduckrace.com.
 Ducks will be propelled toward the finish line by water sprayed by the City of Charleston Fire Department.
 Weather conditions or other interference may affect race time.
 The Lead Participating Club reserves the right to change or alter the starting location or method at its discretion.
 If extreme circumstances beyond the reasonable control of the Lead Participating Club prevent the completion of the race from occurring at the announced date and time, winners will be determined by a random drawing of adopted duck numbers.
 Such drawing if needed will be scheduled and conducted by the Lead Participating Club.

 3. All rubber ducks shall remain the property of the Lead Participating Club, and handling and possession of the ducks will be by the Lead Participating Club only.
 Prior to the beginning of the race, a unique number will be assigned to each duck adoption; each adoption will be assigned one number.
-Multiple duck adoptions on one entry form will be assigned multiple duck identification numbers.
-Each assigned number will correspond to a unique number associated with one of the rubber ducks in the race.
-Prizes will be awarded to the adopters whose names appear on the adoption forms corresponding to the qualifying ducks crossing the finish line in the order detailed in paragraph 4, below.
-A list of adopters and their corresponding duck numbers as of 6:00 PM of the day prior to the race will be posted at the event prior to the start of the race.
+If multiple duck adoptions are entered on one entry form, each duck will be assigned a separate duck identification number.
+Each assigned identification number will correspond to a unique number associated with one of the rubber ducks in the race.
+Prizes will be awarded to the adopter(s) whose name(s) appear on the adoption forms corresponding to each of the qualifying ducks crossing the finish line in the order detailed in paragraph 4, below.

-4. Once ducks are dropped into the Lake (see paragraph 2, above) they are on their own, except that the Lead Participating Club reserves the right to manually maneuver ducks that deviate off the racecourse.
-Otherwise, no attempt will be made to free or interfere with any duck unless deemed necessary by the Lead Participating Club.
+4. Once ducks are dropped into the Lake (see paragraph 2, above) they are propelled towards the finish line by the local fire department, and the Lead Participating Club reserves the right to also manually maneuver ducks that deviate off the racecourse. and/or to free or interfere with any duck deemed necessary by the Lead Participating Club.
 A floating boom will be used to establish the racecourse and to contain ducks while on the racecourse.
 The boom will be used to direct the ducks to a collection point that will serve as the finish line.
 All ducks will be retrieved and removed from the water following the race conclusion.
 The first 7 (seven) adopted ducks to cross the finish line will be deemed the consecutive winners and will share in a prize package totaling $20,000 (twenty-thousand dollars).
 Prizes will be awarded per the following schedule: